-Davis aims to boost fitness with NI start
+Davis to boost fitness with NI start

 'We're going to freshen it up a bit'

-Davis' return to the side is likely to be one of a number that Baraclough makes to the side that started on Friday.
+Davis' return to the side is likely to be one of a number that manager Ian Baraclough makes to the side that started on Friday.

-Jonny Evans has returned to Leicester as planned after clocking an hour on Friday night, but Paddy McNair and Bailey Peacock-Farrell are available again and the likes of Ali McCann and Dan Ballard will be hoping to start.
+Jonny Evans has returned to Leicester as planned after clocking an hour on Friday night, but Paddy McNair and keeper Bailey Peacock-Farrell are available again, while Ali McCann and Dan Ballard will be hoping to start.

 "We want a positive performance," Baraclough said.
-"We're going to make changes and we're going to freshen it up a bit but we still have to have that intensity in game irrespective of opposition.
+"We're going to make changes and we're going to freshen it up a bit, but we still have to have that intensity in game irrespective of opposition.

 "Hungary are going to be sterner test, no disrespect to Luxembourg, but we're going to have to be bang at it."

-Hungary are ranked 41st in the Fifa rankings, compared to their opponents' 54th place in the standings.
+Hungary are ranked 41st in the Fifa standings, compared to their opponents' 54th place.

 This is their first meeting with the Hungarians since a Euro 2016 qualifier in Belfast in September 2015, which ended in a 1-1 draw.